-The evidence supporting these findings and conclusions is contained in the testimony and exhibits of the witnesses, and the entire record in this proceeding.
+DEPThe evidence supporting these findings and conclusions is contained in the testimony and exhibits of the witnesses, and the entire record in this proceeding.

-DEC's Joint Petition states that the Securitization Statute does not contemplate Commission involvement in the bond issuance process following granting of a financing order, but that in some public utility bond offerings, state utility commission have elected or have been statutorily required to participate in the bond issuance process.
+DEP's Joint Petition states that the Securitization Statute does not contemplate Commission involvement in the bond issuance process following granting of a financing order, but that in some public utility bond offerings, state utility commission have elected or have been statutorily required to participate in the bond issuance process.
 (Joint Petition, 16-17.)
+Therefore, DEP and DEC proposed, to the extent the Commission so chose, to provide a Commissioner or Commission Staff member (a Designated Representative) with timely information to allow for the Designated Representative's participation in the actual structuring, pricing, and issuance of the storm recovery bonds, and indicated that the proposed financing order implemented such continued Commission involvement.
+(Id.)

-In its testimony, the Public Staff proposed that it and its Consultant "serve as joint-decision maker with [DEC] in all matters related to the structuring, marketing and pricing of the proposed storm recovery bonds."
+In its testimony, the Public Staff proposed that it and its Consultant "serve as joint decision-maker with [DEP] in all matters related to the structuring, marketing and pricing of the proposed storm recovery bonds."
 (Tr. vol. 3, 360.)
 Specifically, the Public Staff proposed that the Commission direct its Consultant "to disapprove any decision that would not result in the lowest all-in cost of funds and the lowest storm recovery charges to ratepayers."
 (Tr. vol. 3, 363.)